August 19, 2019–December 3, 2019IUP/CAS 2712 West Pike Road, Indiana, PA 15701

 All sessions mandatory

-$775 (online e-book, online access code for EMT Premiere Package 11th Edition and initial NREMT exam fee)* plus additional fees as required for clinical contacts (malpractice insurance through HPSO/immunizations/criminal clearances, HIPPA training through
+$775 (online e-book, online access code for EMT Premiere Package 11th Edition and initial National Registry of Emergency Medical Technicians (NREMT) exam fee* plus additional fees as required for clinical contacts (malpractice insurance through HPSO/immunizations/criminal clearances, HIPPA training through

 This hybrid EMT course is designed for students who are self-motivated, academically disciplined, and technologically proficient with standard computer applications.
 Students will complete required course lessons online and attend skill labs on scheduled